Dr. Simin Nikbin Meydani

 Product Design Manager, LEGO Education

 Pelle Petersen is a Product Design Manager for LEGO Education based in Billund, Denmark.
-LEGO Education is a global company with a 30-year history developing educational resources and solutions that make learning engaging, challenging and fun for students of all ages.
+LEGO Education is a global company with a 35-year history developing educational resources and solutions that make learning engaging, challenging and fun for students of all ages.
 He has more than 20 years of product design experience and is responsible for the design and concept development of LEGO sets for use in global education, including the recently launched LEGO® MINDSTORMS® Education EV3.
-Previously, he served as a designer for LEGO Technic within The LEGO Group, where he was responsible for designing LEGO Technic product lines, from initial ideas to launch, which resulted in new product lines including Bionicle, LEGO Education WeDo 2.0 and LEGO® MINDSTORMS® NXT and the LEGO Technic Starter Kit to name a few.
+Previously, he served as a designer for LEGO Technic within The LEGO Group, where he was responsible for designing LEGO Technic product lines, from initial ideas to launch, which resulted in new product lines including Bionicle, LEGO Education WeDo 2.0 and LEGO® MINDSTORMS® NXT and the LEGO® Technic Starter Kit to name a few.
 Pelle uses nontraditional thinking when facing a challenge and aims to make the impossible possible.
-LEGO, play and learning are the three things he loves and is passionate about spreading into the world.
+LEGO bricks, play and learning are the three things he loves and is passionate about spreading into the world.
 In his spare time, Pelle spends time with his family, participates in amateur bike races and likes to renovate houses.

-He is the immediate past Chairman for The Partnership for 21st Century Learning, a national organization that advocates for 21st century readiness for every student.
-He is a member of both the Clinton Global Initiative and the SXSWedu Advisory Board.
-He also serves as a Co-Chair of the Business for Early Childhood Development Task Force organized by the Global Business Coalition for Education and Center for Universal Education at the Brookings Institution.
+He is the immediate past Chairman of The Partnership for 21st Century Learning, a national organization that advocates for 21st century readiness for every student.
 He is the recipient of the prestigious National Instruments Engineering Impact Award for STEM Innovation which recognizes lifetime achievement in STEM education.
-He serves on the boards of Education Reimagined, which offers a new vision of the future of education and the Learning Policy Institute, a non-partisan think tank aimed at supplying objective research to underpin policy decisions.
+He continues to serve on a number of not for profit boards supporting education and success for children.